 Define mode of delivery – exchange set, message, or service.
 A Product Specification can also specify more than one delivery mode.

-This needs to be done before metadata is specified because some metadata elements as well as the treatment of metadata (e.g., separate vs. embedded) depends on delivery mechanisms, constraints, and protocols.
+This needs to be done before metadata is specified because some metadata elements as well as the treatment of metadata (for example separate vs. embedded) depend on delivery mechanisms, constraints, and protocols.

 Details of packaging and transfer content can be finalized in a later stage (see section 17).